 An applicant must be a:

-Ninth-, tenth-, or eleventh-grader at Leadership Academy for Young Men and Greece Olympia High School (Upward Bound Classic)
+Ninth-, tenth-, or eleventh-grader at University Preparatory Charter School for Young Men, and Young Women's College Prep (Upward Bound Classic)

 U.S. citizen or permanent resident

 Potential first-generation college student (i.e., residential parent does not have a four-year college degree) or low-income according to federal guidelines

 In the classic Upward Bound program, students will participate in:

 Cultural events, academic programs, and other educational activities

 Activities designed to acquaint students with a wide range of career options

 Mentoring programs involving school teachers, faculty members at RIT, college students, and other professionals

 A summer instructional component designed to simulate a college-going experience